space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

     - EX: (0)-> happy baby, (1-2)-> grumpy baby, (3-4)-> sad baby, (5-9)->upset baby, (10-24) -> angry baby, (25-49)->very angry baby, (50+)->full tantrum baby

 # Project 1B: Number Guesser
 This project will extend the original number guesser, by both adding extra functionality and following a more sophisticated and flexible design.
-Most significantly, this version of the game will allow Player 2 to make a maximum of 5 guesses, and each guess attempt will be represeted by its own instance of a Guess Component.
+Most significantly, this version of the game will allow Player 2 to make a maximum of 5 guesses, and each guess attempt will be represented by its own instance of a Guess Component.

 ## High Level Changes to Original Number Guessing Game
 - keep all input validation functionality of guessing game